You probably can't because of the audio problem, but I guarantee you it's taking much less effort to speak here.

 Well, thank you, Rush.

-I've been a long time listener over 20 years, and I love your show, and I agree with you probably 99% of the time, but uh lately I'm a little disappointed, uh, primarily because I just get this feeling that you're against Trump and your four crews.
+I've been a longtime listener over 20 years, and I love your show, and I agree with you probably 99% of the time.

 I mean, it's incredible what that man has done.

-And I look at the type of person, and granted I don't agree with a lot of his comments or decisions, but I like try to look at the total picture.
+And I look at the type of person, granted, I don't agree with a lot of his comments or decisions, but I try to look at the total picture.

-And here's a man that's got fifty years of success.
+And here's a man that's got 50 years of success.

-He's the only one that I feel could straighten out the be behemoth in Washington.
+He's the only one that I feel could straighten out the behemoth in Washington, getting the right people in there, cleaning house.

 Oh, they're scared to death of that.